 After your morning activity, you’ll leave Kosi and be returned to Manguzi.

-Driving south for an hour will bring you to the Coastal Forest Reserve and Cashew Factory where you’ll be met by a Thonga representative, who’ll transfer you to Thonga Beach Lodge, another hour’s drive.
+Driving south for an hour will bring you to the Coastal Forest Reserve and Cashew Factory where you’ll park your car and be met by a Thonga representative, who’ll transfer you to Thonga Beach Lodge, another hour’s drive on a 4x4 track to a remote beach.

 Thonga is set in the secluded Mabibi Bay, in the heart of the Isimangaliso (formerly Greater St Lucia) Wetland Park, a UNESCO World Heritage Site.

-This hideaway lodge is perfect for exploring the unspoiled, undeveloped pristine beaches.
+This hideaway lodge is perfect for exploring the unspoiled, undeveloped pristine beaches of Mabibi.
 There are tranquil swimming bays with sandy beaches and warm, semi-tropical waters; snorkelling reefs; coastal forests; sprawling grasslands and natural bushveld, lakes and river systems.

-You’ll spend the next few days enjoying sundowners and meals served on the shady deck; guided snorkelling; seasonal turtle drives and walks; kayaking; trips to Lake Sibaya; scuba diving - courses are offered and all levels are catered for: from beginners to experts; ocean boat trips for dolphin and whale watching; Tsonga cultural tours and forest walks.
+You’ll spend the next few days enjoying sundowners and meals served on the shady deck.
+Dune climbs, beach walks and forest walks, guided snorkelling, seasonal turtle drives and walks, and kayaking trips to Lake Sibaya are all included activity options.
+Not included but available at extra cost are scuba diving - courses are offered and all levels are catered for, from beginners to experts; ocean boat trips for dolphin and whale watching; Tsonga cultural tours.

 Days 9 - 10: Isibindi Zulu Lodge, Battlefields, KwaZulu Natal